mi-g/jquery-jocly/README.md

 API
 ---

-Both jQuery plugins, *jocly* and *joclyPJN*, use the same calling convention:
+The jQuery plugins, *jocly*, *joclyPJN* and *joclyListener use the same calling convention:

 The widget is created with `jQuerySelector.jocly(options)`, for instance, `$("#jocly-applet").jocly()` or `$("#jocly-pjn").joclyPJN({commentsInitialVisible:false})`.
 Note that the *options* parameter can be ommited if you are happy with the default.
 After the initialisation, methods are called using